stefanvoegelisrf/3d_mentorat/index.md

   - Materials
   - Inform about how stuff could be rendered
   - Physics
+    - Experiment with physics animations
+      - Drop a skateboard from some height onto surfaces and see how it behaves?
+        - Is there something interesting to it that I can further use?

 - How does motion capture work?
   - Can I implement it in my project?